lawrenceekwo/alx-system_engineering-devops/0x00-shell_basics/README.md

-writing a command to list files of the cwd
+create a magic file to be used with a com to detect a df